Do you want to start a container farm business?

 But there is some good news;

-Because you’re starting a farming business, there are several loans and grants that can help you pay for your container business!
+Because you’re starting a farming business, you can find a loan or grant for your container farm business!

 First, let’s talk about the difference between a loan and a grant.